Skip to content

 • Assets placed in a trust are included for their market value in the assets of the settlor (or of the beneficiary deemed to be a settlor).

-A 30% deduction is made on the market value of the property when its owner occupies it as a principal residence.
-This allowance is therefore not applicable if a company (for example S.C.I.) owns the property.
+A 30% deduction is made on the market value of the property when it is occupied as a principal residence by its owner.

 To be deductible, debts must exist on January 1st of the tax year, be contracted and paid by the taxpayer and be related to taxable property.